 You will choose your Columba Cornerstone according to the theme you wish to study: Truth and Equity, Justice and Equity, or Earth and Equity.

-All sections of the Columba Cornerstone, regardless of theme incorporate instruction on six topics which have been designed to ground you in essential learning that supports the entirety of your Iona experience.
-These topics include: The Iona Story; Diversity; Information and Digital Literacy; Critical Thinking; Entrepreneurship and Innovation; and basic Financial Literacy.
+All sections of the Columba Cornerstone, regardless of theme incorporate instruction on four topics which have been designed to ground you in essential learning that supports the entirety of your Iona experience.
+These topics include: The Iona Story, Diversity and Inclusion, Information and Digital Literacies, and Critical Thinking.